|Fleet Admins, Fleet Managers, Drivers

-The sleeper berth provision allows drivers to split their required 10-hour off-duty period into two qualifying periods (e.g., 3/7 split sleeper berth, 8/2 and 7.5/2.5 sleeper berth split break), provided one off-duty period (whether in or out of the sleeper berth) is at least 2 hours long.
-The second off-duty period is at least 7 consecutive hours spent in the sleeper berth.
+The sleeper berth provision allows drivers to split their required 10-hour off-duty period into two qualifying periods (e.g., 3/7 split sleeper berth, 8/2 and 7.5/2.5 sleeper berth split break), provided one off-duty period (whether in or out of the sleeper berth) is at least 2 hours long, and the second off-duty period is at least 7 consecutive hours spent in the sleeper berth.

-When used together, neither time period counts against the maximum 14-hour shift window.
+When used together, neither time period counts against the maximum 14-hour driving window.

 How does Split Sleeper Berth work on the Driver App